Skip to content

 Section titled “Why is the app running slowly or freezing?”

-• Close other browser tabs: Free up system memory.
+• Close other browser tabs to free memory.

 I’m getting an “out of memory” error.
 What should I do?